tomplucinski/TechnologyDashboard/README.md

 # Technology Dashboard

 ## Thought process:
-When I fist started thinking about the architechture of this application I knew I would need a multi module build since I needed to serve up my front end code as well as my express.js backend.
+When I fist started thinking about the architecture of this application I knew I would need a multi module build since I needed to serve up my front end code as well as my express.js backend.
 I wired up google Firebase as my authentication system that I use for signing up and logging in users.
 Because I am using Firebase authentication I can utilize a JWT for authentication.
 After wiring up basic login functionality I deployed my barebones application to Heroku to make sure deployement was successfull.
 Throughout development I would code a feature, push to github, and deploy to ensure things were working correctly and to adhere to